Every passerby, every motorcar, every alteration in

 definitively and there was no mistaking the compliment.

-characterized by beauty of movement, style, form, or execution
+characterized by beauty of movement, style, or form

 Graceful and economical in every movement, he held a place of envy with men of all ages for his magnificently foul mouth.